devYaoYH/Meta-Intellectual-Musings/XAI/article.md

 For the earlier examples of adversarial attacks, it is clear that the role of explanations in those cases would be to improve our ability to detect such possible flaws in our models as well as make improvements to defend against these adversarial attacks.
 Furthermore, in such cases as the unfortunate Tesla incident, the ability to offer explanations as to why its autopilot made the decisions it did could add weight in a legal setting.
 Lastly, explanations could elucidate AlphaGo's famous 37th move against Lee Sedol that expert commentators saw as a "very strange move" and one not within human playbooks [[WIRED](https://www.wired.com/2016/03/two-moves-alphago-lee-sedol-redefined-future/)].

 Crucially, we observe that the review identified roles of explanations which are mostly post-hoc and focused around the actions and workings of the model.
 This is a first indication of the limits of what we can come to expect from the XAI movement, it is very much an engineering field that currently looks inwards to produce tools which help to better such models.
 Contrasted against the problems it attempts to position itself to solve, such an engineering focus appears lacking.
-This is not to dismiss the importance of such tools currently produced by XAI, rather, it is a call to reign back some of our expectations for this emerging field.
+This is not to dismiss the importance of such tools currently produced by XAI, rather, it is a call to reign back some of our expectations for this emerging field due to the nature of questions we pose it.

+There are two types of situations requiring explanations.
+In the first case, we wish to interrogate whether our models have indeed functioned in a way that we designed it to or to determine that they are functioning in an expected fashion.
+This is the type of situation involving adversarial examples in the misidentification of images by image classification models.
+In the second case, even if we have a correctly functioning model, if it provides unsuitable results in context of its application, we should wish to interrogate this model for an explanation as to why it has behaved so.
+When we employ AI models within a *social* context, then it no longer operates as an isolated tool but one which is embedded in and for which we require *social* explanations.
+It is the first type of situations that calls for and can be resolved by XAI methods.
+However, to expect XAI to supply explanations for the second would be currently unrealistic and wholly insufficient.

 # Case study: Google Cloud Explainable AI